Conjugacy theorems for loop reductive group schemes and Lie algebras: Conjugacy of certain parabolic subgroup schemes and maximal split tori

-\begin{proof} Denote by $\HH^{sc}$ the simply connected covering of the derived group scheme of $\HH,$ and denote by $\EE$ the radical torus of $\HH$.
-We assume that Theorem \ref{conj-loop}.a) holds for $\HH^{sc}$.
+\begin{proof} (i) {\it Reduction to the semisimple simply connected case.} Let $\HH^{sc}$ be the simply connected covering of the derived group scheme of $\HH,$ and let $\EE$ be the radical torus of $\HH$.
 There is a canonical central isogeny \cite[\S 1.2]{H}